 Knowing the cycle count is helpful if you suspect your battery is having problems retaining a charge.
 Apple says new notebook batteries are designed to retain 80% of original capacity after 1000 cycles.

 If your battery is performing at less than expected and is still under warranty, it may be a good idea to schedule an appointment with an Apple Genius.

 Tracking Battery Cycles and Health Over Time

-If you just want to see how much battery life you have left on your current charge, you can show that in the battery menubar.
+Finally, if you just want to see how much battery life you have left on your current charge, you can show that in the battery menubar of a Mac laptop.